Respiratory panel multiplex PCR

 • Coronavirus (CoV) 229E, HKU1, NL63, OC43

-• Human Rhinovirus (HRV)
+• Human Rhinovirus (HRV)/Enterovirus (EV)

 • Human Metapneumovirus (hMPV)